nathan-barry/nathan.rs/content/posts/2023-summer.md

 +++
 title = "2023 Summer Plan"
-description = "Below are some (if not most) of the things I plan on doing this summer, updated along the way." date = 2023-06-01 tags = ["Personal"] draft = true
+description = "What I plan on doing the summer of 2023." tags = ["Personal"]
 +++

 ### Books Read
 {{% checked %}} The Everything Store: Jeff Bezos and the Age of Amazon {{% /checked %}}